CaioMorato/CaioMorato/README.md

 <h1 align="center">Hi 👋, I'm Caio Morato</h1>
 <h3 align="center">
-  Passionate about Science, innovation and technology.
+  Passionate about Science, innovation, and technology.
 Currently studying to be a Fullstack Developer at Trybe.
 </h3>